-Request for Grant of Exemption Civil Aviation Authority of Singapore
+Request for Grant of Exemption(s) Civil Aviation Au thority of Singapore

 Aerodrome Name: Date:

 Aerodrome Operator: ı

 Aerodrome Address:

 Geographical Coordinates of the Aerodrome Reference Point:

 Latitude: Longitude:

 (in degrees, minutes and tenths of minutes and in WGS-84 form Reference clause(s) in MOAS: at)

-.,

 Reason(s) for exemption:

 Date for complying with the stated MOAS clause(s), if applicable 9:

 Comments:

-A copy of appropriate risk assessment and/ or aeronautical stud with the request: □ Yes □ No
+A copy of appropriate risk assessment and/ or aeronautical stud with the request: ies attached □ Yes □ No

-DECLARATION

-(1) I give my consent for the CAAS to obtain and verify from or with any source, as CAAS deem appropriate for the assessment of my request.

-(2) I declare that the particulars given by me in this application and the attached sheets are true to the best of my knowledge and understanding, and I have not wilfully suppressed any material fact.
-I accept that if any of the information given by me in this application is any way false or incorrect, I shall be disqualified from exemption process.
+DECLARATION (1) I give my consent for the CAAS to obtain and verify from or assessment of my request.
+(2) I declare that the particulars given by me in this application knowledge and understanding, and I have not wilfully suppressinformation given by me in this application is any way false process. n and the attache essed any mater or incorrect, I sl d sheets are true to the best of my that if any of the

 Name of Applicant/Signature: Designation:

 Contact number/Fax: E-mail:

 For official use only:

 Verified by:

 Name of Aerodrome Inspector/Signature: Date:

-Designation Contact number/Fax/E-mail:
+Designation Contact number /Fax/E-mail:

 Comments:

 Supported by:

 Name of Supporting Officer/Signature: Date:

-signation Contact number/Fax/E-mail:
+Designation Contact number/Fax/E-mail:

 Comments: